 - "Cross-over visitation" refers to visits to a SNF from an individual residing in a personal care home, continuing care retirement community, or assisted living facility that are not defined as compassionate care visitation by CMS. - "Outbreak" is defined by CMS QSO-20-38-NH as "a new COVID-19 infection in any staff member or any nursing home-onset COVID-19 infection in a resident.
 In an outbreak investigation, rapid identification and isolation of new cases is critical in stopping further viral transmission.
 A resident who is admitted to the facility with COVID-19 does not constitute a facility outbreak." - "Screening" includes identifying "all who enter the facility for signs and symptoms of COVID-19 (e.g., temperature checks, questions or observations about signs or symptoms), and denial of entry of those with signs or symptoms," per CMS QSO-20-39-NH.
-Screening is one part of the Core Principles of COVID-19 Infection Prevention provided by CMS SNFs should use to protect residents, staff, visitors, and others. - "Social distancing" is the practice of increasing the physical space between individuals and decreasing the frequency of contact to reduce the risk of spreading COVID-19 (ideally to maintain at least 6 feet between all individuals, even those who are asymptomatic).
-Social distancing is one of the Core Principles of COVID-19 Infection Prevention provided by CMS. - "Staff" includes employees, consultants, contractors, volunteers, and caregivers who provide care and services to residents on behalf of the facility, and students in the facility's nurse aide training programs or from affiliated academic institutions. - "Universal masking" means the protocols set forth in PA-HAN 492 and PA-HAN 524, with homemade cloth face covering being acceptable for visitors.
-Masking is one of the Core Principles of COVID-19 Infection Prevention provided by CMS. - "Visitors" includes individuals from outside of the facility who will be interacting with residents.
+Screening is one part of the Core Principles of COVID-19 Infection Prevention provided by CMS SNFs should use to protect residents, staff, visitors, and others. - "Social distancing (or physical distancing)" is the practice of increasing the physical space between individuals and decreasing the frequency of contact to reduce the risk of spreading COVID-19 (ideally to maintain at least 6 feet between all individuals, even those who are asymptomatic).
+Social distancing is one of the Core Principles of COVID-19 Infection Prevention provided by CMS.
+The more recent term "physical distancing" is used to stress the importance of maintaining physical space when in public areas. - "Staff" includes employees, consultants, contractors, volunteers, and caregivers who provide care and services to residents on behalf of the facility, and students in the facility's nurse aide training programs or from affiliated academic institutions. - "Universal masking" means the protocols set forth in PA-HAN 492 and PA-HAN 524, with homemade cloth face covering being acceptable for visitors.
+Use of a face covering or mask is one of the Core Principles of COVID-19 Infection Prevention provided by CMS. - "Visitors" includes individuals from outside of the facility who will be interacting with residents.
 This includes cross-over visitors. - "Volunteer" is an individual who is a part of the facility's established volunteer program.